-First I see what I know: I know my yield should have been the white powder that we know as aspirin.
+First, I see what I know: My yield should have been the white powder that we know as aspirin.
 I am really worried that I have screwed up.

-Second, I know what I see: I see my classmates' yields range from my brown, to lighter brown than mine, to bright white shiny stuff with precisely the right melting point.
-I'm in the mix, so I'm ok.
+Second, I know what I see: My classmates' yields range from lighter brown than mine, to bright white shiny stuff with precisely the right melting point.
+Odd, but hey, I got what I got.

-First, I got a B in Orgo, went on to Brandeis, married Amy that winter, we had a daughter and got my PhD.
+I got a B in Orgo, went on to Brandeis, married Amy that winter, we had a daughter and I got my PhD.
 A good start, all around.

-Second, I found out soon after the course was over, that the laboratory was itself an experiment, but one carried out on the students by the TAs.
-The starting material was $C^{14}$ -labeled salicylic acid.
+I also found out soon after the course was over that the lab itself was an experiment-one carried out by the TAs, with the students as subjects.
+The starting material was C14-labeled salicylic acid.
 The yields were all assayed for radioactivity in a Geiger counter.
-Brown ones like mine had lots of radioactivity, because whatever contaminating crud we had, we also had made acetylsalicylic acid from the $C^{14}$ -labeled material.
-The lighter brown yields had some radioactivity, but not much, because they were produced by doping the yield with a little crushed Bayer aspirin.
-And the really clever ones with the beautiful yields that were all Bayer?
-Those guys got an F for the laboratory.
+Brown ones like mine had lots of radioactivity, because whatever contaminating crud we had, we also had made acetylsalicylic acid from the C14-labeled material.
+The lighter-brown yields had some radioactivity, but not much because they were produced by doping the yield with a little crushed Bayer aspirin.
+And the really clever ones with the beautiful white powder yields that were all Bayer?
+Those guys got an F in the lab.